 COVID-19: Response in the Americas

 Although Puerto Rico imposed the United States’ first lockdown in March, and carried out stringent measures to keep the pandemic under control and the island’s underequipped hospitals from becoming overwhelmed, COVID-19 cases have recently been trending upward.
-International Medical Corps has been responding to COVID-19 by supporting four hospitals with PPE and medical equipment, as well as emergency medical field units that have enabled hospitals to screen more than 2,100 patients to date.
-International Medical Corps’ Puerto Rico mission is adapting its current programming to meet the challenges posed by COVID-19, shifting many of its nutrition awareness and education activities to an approach that includes increased use of social media, development of an informational hotline and remote training.
-The mission continues to provide PPE to supported hospitals and is working on a new opportunity to support these facilities with an additional $200,000 of goods and training.
-To date, the Puerto Rico team has reached 54,000 people with COVID-19 awareness messaging on social media.
+International Medical Corps has been responding to COVID-19 by supporting four hospitals with PPE and medical equipment, as well as emergency medical field units that have enabled hospitals to screen more than 4,566 patients to date.
+International Medical Corps’ Puerto Rico mission adapted its training and community services to meet the challenges posed by COVID-19, shifting mental health and nutrition awareness and education activities to remote training, organizing drive-through distributions of relief supplies and increasing its use of social media.
+To date, the Puerto Rico team has trained 69 frontline staff and supported 28 facilities.

-As of January 21, there were 24,627,675 confirmed cases of COVID-19, and 410,102 deaths from the disease, in the United States.
-International Medical Corps is responding to the outbreak of coronavirus and COVID-19 in the US and globally, providing expertise, equipment, training, and triage and treatment services.
-Our multi-pronged approach, which ensures that at-risk countries and regions are able to prepare for and respond to potential outbreaks of the coronavirus, prioritizes areas where the disease has spread or where healthcare systems and populations are particularly vulnerable.
+As of April 15, there were 31,495,164 confirmed cases of COVID-19, and 565,283 deaths from the disease, in the United States.
+International Medical Corps is responding to the outbreak of coronavirus and COVID-19 in the US by providing expertise, equipment, training, triage and treatment, and vaccination services.
+Our multi-pronged approach prioritizes areas where healthcare systems and populations are particularly vulnerable.
 As vaccines become more widely available, International Medical Corps will leverage its decades of experience in cold-chain management and last-mile delivery of vaccines to assist with efforts in the US and abroad.
 You can learn more about our US Response here.